filecoin-project/service-classes/service-level-indicators/spark-retrieval-success-rate.md

 ## Spark RSR by SP

-To calculate a Spark RSR for an SP in a given timeframe, the Spark protocol:
+To calculate a Spark RSR for an SP in a given time frame, the Spark protocol:

-1. takes all retrieval tasks that are linked to a given `providerID` in the timeframe.
+1. takes all retrieval tasks that are linked to a given `providerID` in the time frame.
 2. counts the number of successful [Accepted Retrieval Task Measurement](#accepted-retrieval-task-measurement)s (numerator)
 3. counts the number of [Accepted Retrieval Task Measurement](#accepted-retrieval-task-measurement)s that should map to RSR (denominator)
 4. divides the numerator by the denominator.